 Faith | Xyuanbeyond travel blog

 Sugar Beach in Toronto is a former parking lot in an industrial area of Toronto that was transformed into a delicious waterfront space.
 It got its name after the Redpath Sugar Refinery located nearby.
+So, it's one of the alternative things to do in Toronto.

 Sugar Beach on the waterfront is my favorite unique spot in Toronto.
 It’s a haven of peace and relaxation in a city that can get overwhelming at times.